tc39/notes/es6/2013-01/jan-30.md

 This specification will not include any parts of the Khronos spec, but will be compatible.

-JN: We need to make sure we're not violating anyone's IPR, Istvan can inquire.
+JN: We need to make sure we're not violating anyone's IPR, István can inquire.

 EA: We can have Ken (Kenneth Russell, Google) review the drafts.